Getting More Out Of Your Daily Scrum: The 5 Discussions Your Team Should Be Having

 The second most common type of discussion that the Team may have after the Daily Scrum is an Impediment Removal session.
 In this discussion the ScrumMaster works with the Team Members who have impairments in order to help them figure out how to remove, or bypass, them.

-In order to do this, the impediment must be thoroughly discussed to determine what’s really going on; why it is an impediment and what the Team wants done about it.
+In order to do this, the impediment must be thoroughly discussed to determine what’s really going on.
+The key questions is “Why it is an impediment?” and what the Team wants done about it.
 The goal is to figure out what the Team’s plan of attack is, and then have the Team go and execute this plan.
-Often, the Product Owner will be involved in this discussion for one of two reasons: either the Product Owner will help remove the impediment; or the Product Owner will negotiate with the Team Members about the balance between effort spent on the impediment, effort spent on the Story that’s being impeded, and the possibility that other Stories won’t get Done and that will impact the conversation.
+Frequently, the Product Owner will be involved in this discussion for one of two reasons.
+One, the Product Owner will help remove the impediment.
+Two, the Product Owner will negotiate with the Team Members about the balance between effort spent on the impediment, effort spent on the Story that’s being impeded.
+There remains a possibility that other Stories won’t get Done and that will impact the conversation.

 The Intraspective Discussion